3mdeb/fwupd-bsd-documentation/openbsd/libs.md

 # to be able to use ports as a regular user which is part of `wheel` group
 chmod -R g+w /usr/ports/

+# upgrade to 7.2, to make pkg_add work again (upstream made an incompatible
+# change compared to 7.1 and because the kernel being run is 7.2, pkg_add will
+# use binary packages for 7.2 as well)
+sysupgrade
 ```

 ## Building and installing the port